avneesh91/pynaive_chain/README.md

    - Block Data persistence
    - Chain reparing

-Note: This only supports python 3.6.
+Note: This only supports python 3, it is not compatible with Python 2.

 ## Usage and quickstart